Standard imsets for undirected and chain graphical models: Standard imsets for general chain graphs

-\begin{exmp} Consider minimal triangulations of the graphs in \reffig{notdagcg}.
-Examples of minimal triangulations of closure graphs (\reffig{notdagcg2}) for these graphs are shown in \reffig{cgtriangulation_ug}.
-In \reffig{cgtriangulation_ug}-(1), a minimal triangulation of the closure graph is obtained by adding the edge $c \uedge e$.
-Since $c$ and $e$ belong to the same chain component, adding the edge $c\uedge e$ gives a minimal triangulation (\reffig{cgtriangulation}-(1)) of the chain graph in \reffig{notdagcg}-(1).
-In \reffig{cgtriangulation_ug}-(2), the edge $a\uedge b$ is added.
-Since $a$ and $b$ belong to different chain components and there are directed edges from the chain component of $a$ to that of $b$, a minimal triangulation (\reffig{cgtriangulation}-(2)) of the graph in \reffig{notdagcg}-(2) is obtained by adding the edge $a \to b$.
-As for the conditions of \reflem{andersson}, $\indtri{c}{d}{(\ch_{H,C}(a) \setminus cd)}{H_C}$ holds because $\ch_{H,C}(a) \setminus cd = b$.
-In \reffig{cgtriangulation_ug}-(3), we add the edge $a\uedge d$, hence, obtain the graph in \reffig{cgtriangulation}-(3) in the same way as (2).
-Since $\ch_{H,C}(b) \setminus \ch_{H,C}(a) = \emptyset$ in this graph, the condition (iii) is satisfied automatically. \end{exmp}
+Note also that in case of an undirected graph the obtained minimal triangulation is an undirected graph. \end{rem} \begin{exmp} Consider minimal triangulations of the graphs in Figure~\ref{fig:notdagcg}.
+Examples of minimal triangulations of closure graphs (Figure~\ref{fig:notdagcg2}) for these graphs are shown in Figure~\ref{fig:cgtriangulation_ug}.
+In Figure~\ref{fig:cgtriangulation_ug}(1), a minimal triangulation of the closure graph is obtained by adding the edge $c \uedge e$.
+Since $c$ and $e$ belong to the same chain component, adding the edge $c\uedge e$ gives a minimal triangulation (Figure~\ref{fig:cgtriangulation}(1)) of the chain graph in Figure~\ref{fig:notdagcg}(1).
+In Figure~\ref{fig:cgtriangulation_ug}(2), the edge $a\uedge b$ is added.
+Since $a$ and $b$ belong to different chain components and there are directed edges from the chain component of $a$ to that of $b$, a minimal triangulation (Figure~\ref{fig:cgtriangulation}(2)) of the graph in Figure~\ref{fig:notdagcg}(2) is obtained by adding the edge $a \to b$.
+As for the conditions of Lemma~\ref{lem:andersson}, $\indtri {c}{d}{(\ch _{H,C}(a) \setminus cd)}{H_C}$ holds because $\ch_{H,C}(a) \setminus cd = b$.
+In Figure~\ref{fig:cgtriangulation_ug}(3), we add the edge $a\uedge d$, hence, obtain the graph in Figure~\ref{fig:cgtriangulation}(3) in the same way as (2).
+Since $\ch_{H,C}(b) \setminus\ch_{H,C}(a) = \emptyset$ in this graph, the condition (iii) is satisfied automatically. \end{exmp}